luis141414/notifier-service/README.md

 ---

-## 📂 Estructura basada en Arquitectura Hexagonal
+## 📂 Structure Based on Hexagonal Architecture